Matchapup

 Frequently asked questions

-What are the best big dog breeds for apartments?
+What are the best big dogs for apartments?

 Whippet, Poodle, Borzoi are strong starting points in Matchapup's current ranking, but the best fit depends on your home, activity rhythm, grooming tolerance, and training expectations.

-How does Matchapup rank breeds for best big dog breeds for apartments?
+How does Matchapup rank breeds for best big dogs for apartments?

 Matchapup starts with sourced breed seed data, then weighs temperament, trainability, care load, space fit, exercise needs, shedding, and caveats that matter for the specific lifestyle guide.